Colorectal surgery: Surgical treatment and diagnostic procedures

 Gross pathology of a tubulovillous adenoma resected by minimally invasive colorectal surgery.

-Surgical forms of treatment for these conditions include: colectomy, ileo/colostomy, polypectomy, strictureplasty, hemorrhoidectomy (in severe cases of hemorrhoids), minimally invasive surgery, anoplasty, and more depending on the condition the patient has.
+Surgical forms of treatment for these conditions include: colectomy, ileo/colostomy, polypectomy, strictureplasty, hemorrhoidectomy (in severe cases of hemorrhoids), minimally invasive surgery, including laser surgery, as well as anoplasty, and more, depending on the condition the patient has.
 Diagnostic procedures, such as a colonoscopy, are very important in colorectal surgery, as they can tell the physician what type of diagnosis should be given and what procedure should be done to correct the condition.
 Other diagnostic procedures used by colorectal surgeons include: proctoscopy, defecating proctography, sigmoidoscopy.
 In recent times, the laparoscopic method of surgery has seen a surge of popularity, due to its lower risks, decreased recovery time, and smaller, more precise incisions achieved by using laparoscopic instruments.

+Laser therapies in colorectal surgery

+Minimally invasive laser-based techniques are used in the treatment of hemorrhoidal disease, pilonidal disease, anal fistulas, and anal fissures.
+Systematic reviews and guideline-based recommendations have evaluated laser-based interventions for these indications, with high-level evidence available for some procedures.
+Clinical practice recommendations identify symptomatic grade II and III hemorrhoids as standard indications for laser hemorrhoidoplasty as a standalone procedure.
+For anal fistulas, guideline-based recommendations describe fistula laser closure as a sphincter-preserving option in selected cases, including cryptoglandular fistulas at risk of postoperative continence impairment, as well as fistulas associated with Crohn's disease and in female patients.
+In the treatment of anal fissures, laser-based approaches have been described as minimally invasive sphincter-preserving alternatives to conventional surgical techniques, with the aim of preserving continence.
+For pilonidal disease, the 2024 European Society of Coloproctology (ESCP) guidelines state that laser-based techniques such as sinus laser-assisted closure (SiLaC/SiLaT) may be considered as minimally invasive options in selected patients, reflecting an evolving evidence base.

 Mechanical bowel preparation

-Mechanical bowel preparation (MBP) is a procedure lacking evidence in literature, wherein fecal matter is expelled from the bowel lumen prior to surgery, most commonly by using sodium phosphate.
+Mechanical bowel preparation (MBP) involves clearing the bowel lumen before surgery, most commonly using sodium phosphate,[5] though evidence for its routine use is limited.
 However, recent evidence indicates that combining mechanical bowel preparation with oral antibiotics before elective colorectal surgery probably reduces the risk of surgical site infections and anastomotic leakage compared with mechanical preparation alone, without clear effects on mortality, postoperative ileus, or hospital stay.